Back to black

 Loading

 I was perhaps 11 or 12 when I first encountered Oscar Wilde’s play, Salomé.
 Some of it, at least.
 At the time, I knew nothing of Wilde, his writing, or even much about theatre in general.
 After all, I was in grade seven or eight.
 It would be a few years before I encountered (and developed a passion for) Shakespeare and other playwrights.
 But Wilde I actually discovered first.
-Faced with the dramatic challenges of their own – my mother was either still in hospital or had … click below for more ↓
+Faced with the dramatic challenges of their own – my mother was either still in hospital or had only recently been released and was struggling with the paralyzing results of her stroke – my parents … click below for more ↓

 Amateur layout and bad ads.
 Again.